proinsias/proinsias.github.io/_posts/2017/2017-03-03-Nix-Search-files-specific-to-a-language.md

 ---
 layout: single
-title: 'Nix: Search Files Specific To A Language'
+title: "Nix: Search Files Specific To A Language"
 excerpt: Using the ack command
 date: 2017-03-03
 last_modified_at: 2023-04-26 13:22:37